darccyy/trustworthytimes/news/pissdisease.md

-# Cure for Piss Disease found!
+# Cure for Piss Disease FOUND!

 ## Swedish scientists find cure for the Piss Sickness.
 It is just...